cosmos/cosmos-sdk/docs/architecture/adr-015-ibc-packet-receiver.md

 mistake.

-The `ProofVerificationDecorator` should come right after the default sybil attack resistent layer from the current `auth.NewAnteHandler`:
+The `ProofVerificationDecorator` should come right after the default sybil attack resistent layer from the current `authn.NewAnteHandler`:

 ```go
 // add IBC ProofVerificationDecorator to the Chain of